harness/developer-hub/docs/feature-management-experimentation/80-integrations/docs/All integrations/hipchat.md

 import Link from "@docusaurus/Link";

 <p>
-  <button style={{borderRadius:'8px', border:'1px', fontFamily:'Courier New', fontWeight:'800', textAlign:'left'}}> help.split.io link: ?? <br /> ✘ images still hosted on help.split.io <br /> where is this article on help.split.io? </button>
+  <button style={{borderRadius:'8px', border:'1px', fontFamily:'Courier New', fontWeight:'800', textAlign:'left'}}> github link: https://github.com/splitio/documentation/blob/main/integrate_automate/hipchat.markdown <br /> ✘ images links are broken <br /> this article is not on help.split.io - do we still have this integration? </button>
 </p>

 Use our HipChat integration to keep your team notified and up to date when new Splits are enabled, and which rollouts are modified and by which of your teammates.